 If you’re just starting to optimize your eCommerce store and think you have no chance against the bigger competition, think again.

 In the near future, small retailers may see up to 30% higher mobile conversion rates compared to larger retailers.

 And, if you haven’t gotten into eCommerce yet, it’s a great time to start.
 In 2019, it’s estimated there are 1.92 billion digital buyers, and eCommerce sales account for 14.1% of retail purchases worldwide.

-Since online shopping, in general, is growing so fast, the next statistic shouldn’t come a surprise to you.
+Since online shopping, in general, is growing so fast, the next statistic shouldn’t come as a surprise to you.
 In 2023, eCommerce retail purchases are expected to rise from 14.1% to 22%.

 Including thorough details on your product pages is so important.
 In fact, 88% of customers think detailed product pages are crucial for making a purchase decision.

 Website design is also everything.
 Have you ever visited an ugly website?
 Perhaps one that looks like this?